MicrosoftDocs/cross-device/project-rome-docs/iOS/api-reference/relay/discovery/MCDRemoteSystemApplication.md

 ### displayName
 `@property(nonatomic, readonly, nonnull) NSString* displayName;`

 The friendly display name for this application.
+This is the name used by the device for Bluetooth identification.
+If this hasn't been set or the device doesn't support Bluetooth, this field will be empty.

 ### availableByProximity
 `@property(nonatomic, readonly, getter=isAvailableByProximity) BOOL availableByProximity;`